bateskevin/PSAtlas/docs/AddLessons.md

 1. **Name** --> This will be the name of your lesson (so choose it wisely ;))

-2 **Level** --> This will indicate how difficult your lesson is gonna be.

-3 you can choose one of the following values for the level of your lesson:
+2. **Level** --> This will indicate how difficult your lesson is gonna be. you can choose one of the following values for the level of your lesson:
   * Beginner
   * Intermediate
   * Advanced
   * Expert

+ 3. **Prerequisites** --> If your lessons requires modules you should put its name here.
+PWSHSchool is then going to download it before the lesson starts.

  ## Step Folder

  step folders are located in the root folder.
 The naming convention should be alphabetically,